Theatre and Creative Writing BA

 About the course

-English and Creative Writing at Brunel, ranked 11th in UK – Guardian League Tables, May 2016
+Creative Writing at Brunel, ranked 11th in UK – Guardian League Tables, May 2016

 Brunel University London has a long and successful tradition of offering joint programmes of study.
 The BA Theatre and Creative Writing (Honours) degree is an engaging and exciting combination providing you with the expertise and experience of both the Theatre and the Creative Writing teaching teams.